Nelson00011/Nelson00011/README.md

 <h1 align="center">Nelson's Github</h1>

-I am a Fullstack Software Engineer, graduate of [Hackbright](https://hackbrightacademy.com/) Coding Bootcamp (*March 2023*).
+I am a Junior Fullstack Software Engineer, graduate of [Hackbright](https://hackbrightacademy.com/) Coding Bootcamp (*March 2023*).
 My background in science taught me how to be creative with problem solving and resourceful when in a time crunch.
 As a junior software developer, I enjoy applications that use a clean aesthetic to enhance user experience.
 I love solution oriented, communication driven teams that empower group members and support diversity.
 I value a growth mindset that drives improvement spiritually, emotionally, physically and mentally everyday.

 ### Tech Stack: